soulteary/nginx-qrcode-server/README.md

 open browser, visit `localhost:8080`

+## Docker Images

+Docker images that can be used:

+- soulteary/nginx-qrcode-server
+- soulteary/nginx-qrcode-server:memcached
+- soulteary/nginx-qrcode-server:2022.08.21
+- soulteary/nginx-qrcode-server:2022.08.21-memcached

 ## Docker Compose

 If you have `compose` locally, you can also use the `docker compose` or `docker-compose` command to quickly start the service: